Basis of your participation - Privacy Notice for UK Biobank Participants

 Who does UK Biobank share my data with?

 Access to your data is strictly limited to:

 - the PRC (as set out above) who we have appointed as a data processor in order to act as the primary contact point for our participants;

 - the Clinical Trials Service Unit ("CTSU") - part of Nuffield Department of Population Health ("NDPH") at the University of Oxford, who we have appointed as a data processor in order to store the UK Biobank resource data;

 - our third party services providers and partners who provide data processing services to us, or who otherwise process information for purposes that are described in this Privacy Notice; and

 - Approved researchers whose research project has been approved under our Access Procedures, which means that the researcher has to be a bona fide researcher and has to undertake health research that is in the public good.
 If you would like more information about the approved research projects which have access to UK Biobank data, please click the link below.

 UK Biobank’s lawful basis for processing your data

-Legitimate interests are defined in the GPDR as “processing which is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child”.
+Legitimate interests are defined in the UK GDPR as “processing which is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child”.